Superhero (Brian McKnight album): Background

 Superhero was produced after the release of McKnight's biggest-selling album Back at One which sold more than 3.0 million copies worldwide and was certified triple platinum by the Recording Industry Association of America (RIAA) and platinum by Music Canada.
 The album produced three singles, including its title track, which reached number two in the US, becoming his highest-charting single yet, and garnered nominations for the Grammy Award for Best R&B Album and the Soul Train Music Award for Best R&B/Soul Album.
 McKnight reteamed with Anthony Nance and consulted new collaborators such as Battlecat, Bill Meyers, Steve Thompson, and Lavel "City Spud" Webb to work with him on his sixth studio album.

 In a promotional interview with Billboard, McKnight commented on Superhero: "It's everything I'm about, personality-wise and music-wise.
-There's a lot iof jazz influence, a little rock, an obvious R&B thing and inspirational music.
+There's a lot of jazz influence, a little rock, an obvious R&B thing and inspirational music.
 My other albums were basically undergrad.
 This record is my graduation."
 In the album booklet, he further elaborated: "Superheroes are people who do things everyday that go unrecognized... teachers, firemen, police, parents.
 That sort of grace is what I aspire to and what people should aspire to.
 These songs talk about those moments and frankly, the sort of man I hope to be.
 You can view this album as a diary of the past year of my life and these songs as a beacon for me to try to reach higher."